oriel-beck/live-dashboard/README.md

 ```

 **Features:**
-- 🔄 Live reloading for all services
+- 🔄 Live reloading for all services with Bun's built-in watch mode
 - 📦 Shared types built locally and mounted as volumes
-- 🐳 Docker Compose development environment
+- 🐳 Docker Compose development environment with Bun runtime
-- 🎯 Hot reload for API, Bot, and Dashboard
+- 🎯 Hot reload for API, Bot, and Dashboard (TypeScript runs directly)
-- ⚡ Fast builds (no Docker duplication)
+- ⚡ Fast builds and startup (Bun's performance optimizations)

 **Optional:** Run `watch-shared-types.sh` (Linux/Mac) or `watch-shared-types.bat` (Windows) in another terminal to automatically rebuild shared types when they change.